Chest/Breastfeeding Robin Kaplan Chest/Breastfeeding Robin Kaplan

 Not at all!
 There are several ways to supplement a baby.
 Each way has its pros/cons and will be determined by what works best for you and your baby.

-Finger feeding is great for the first few weeks of life, as the flow is slow and your finger can help organize your baby’s sucking rhythm.
+• Finger feeding is great for the first few weeks of life, as the flow is slow and your finger can help organize your baby’s sucking rhythm.

-Supplemental nursing systems (SNS) allow your baby to be supplemented at the breast so that he/she still thinks everything is coming from you!
+• A Supplemental nursing systems (SNS) allows your baby to be supplemented at the breast so that he/she still thinks everything is coming from you!
 The SNS has a tube that slips into your baby’s mouth, at the breast, to provide the supplement at the same time baby is breastfeeding.
-This works best when baby is latching/breastfeeding well and mom is trying to increase her milk supply.
+This works best when baby is latching well and you’re trying to increase your milk supply.

-Bottles are definitely an option, as well.
+• Bottles are definitely an option, as well.
 You will want to offer a bottle in a baby-led (paced) manner so that your baby doesn’t begin to prefer the ease and flow of the bottle, compared to your breast.

-Will my baby ever be able to fully breastfeed after supplements?
+Will my baby ever be able to fully breastfeed after supplementation?

 Generally, the answer to this is YES!
-Most reasons for supplementation are short-term problems that are resolved relatively quickly with good treatment.
+Most reasons for supplementation are short-term challenges that are resolved relatively quickly with good treatment.
 Premature babies grow and get stronger, and typically get better at breastfeeding around their due dates or shortly after.
 A baby who is having difficulty with breastfeeding immediately after birth will often be ready for breastfeeding within a few days after birth.
-If breastfeeding challenges linger for more than a few days, an IBCLC can help identify the reasons and set you on a path for reducing and hopefully eliminating supplementation as soon as possible.
+If breastfeeding challenges linger for more than a few days, an IBCLC can help identify the reasons and set you on a path for reducing (and hopefully eliminating supplementation) as soon as possible.
 In the meantime, expressing your milk in addition to breastfeeding will help maintain and build your milk supply as challenges resolve.

 AHP_4507 copy.jpeg